Start My Answer

 Use SoloSuit to make the right affirmative defenses the right way.

-Send Amcol Clmbia a Request for Production of Documents
+Send Amcol Systems a required for production of documents

-Depending on how Amcol received their bulk debt, they may very well not be able to produce the original documentation with your signature on it.
+Depending on how Amcol received your debt, they may very well not be able to produce the original documentation with your signature on it.
 But to ensure this, you first need to send them a Request for Production of Documents.

 It's important to send this request by certified mail so that you can prove that you did indeed ask for the original document.
 You should also send this information to the judge, as well, as it will show that you are denying the claim and taking the appropriate steps to absolve yourself.